sapieneptus/syrenparken-2/README.md

 TODO

+## Heating

+The ground floor has floor heating installed in every room.
+Upstairs there is floor heating in the Game Room and the bathroom.
+The other rooms have an area heater with a dial directly on the device for control.

+TODO: Photo of heating controls

 ## Kitchen
 ### Coffee Machine

+TODO

+### Exhaust Fan

 TODO

 ## Lights

 Most of our lights are Hue lights.
 There are a few things to know to get the most out of them.